matplotlib/mplcairo/README.rst

 Other known issues
 ------------------

-- Very large inputs (transforming to pixel values greater than ``2**23`` in absolute value) will be drawn incorrectly due to overflow in cairo (cairo
-  #20091).
-A temporary workaround partially handles the issue when only one of
-  the two coordinates is too large, but not when both are.
 - Blitting-based animations to image-base backends (e.g., ``mpl_cairo.qt``)
   leaves small artefacts at the edges of the blitted region.
 This does not affect Xlib-based backends (e.g., ``mpl_cairo.gtk3``).